 Martin Duberman is Distinguished Professor of History Emeritus at City University of New York, where he founded and directed the Center for Lesbian and Gay Studies.
 He is the author of numerous histories, biographies, memoirs, essays, plays, and novels, which include Cures: A Gay Man’s Odyssey, Paul Robeson, Stonewall, Black Mountain: An Exploration in Community, The Worlds of Lincoln Kirstein, and more than a dozen others.
 He is the recipient of the Bancroft Prize, multiple Lambda Literary Awards, and the Lifetime Achievement Award from the American Historical Association, and he has been a finalist for the Pulitzer Prize and the National Book Award.
+In 2012 Duberman received an honorary Doctor of Humane Letters from Amherst College and in 2017 an honorary Doctor of Letters from Columbia University.

-“In just over half a century the United States has moved from criminalizing homo-sex to marriage equality, from enforcing sexual psychopath laws to appreciating sexual and gender fluidity, from demonizing same-sex relationships to accepting lesbian and gay families.
-Yet, with all of these gains has something been lost?
-Do we have a queer movement of which we can be proud?
-Surveying culture, politics, science, technologies, legal strategies, and fundamental concepts of personal and political freedom, Martin Duberman gets to the heart of what has gone wrong with the LGBT movement and why it has not fought for a comprehensive vision of freedom for everyone—or has even impeded it.
-Has the Gay Movement Failed? is Martin Duberman’s most challenging, provocative, and visionary book to date.
+“Do we have a queer movement of which we can be proud?
+Surveying culture, politics, science, technologies, legal strategies, and fundamental concepts of personal and political freedom, Martin Duberman gets to the heart of what has gone wrong with the LGBTQ movement and why it has not fought for a comprehensive vision of freedom for everyone—or has even impeded it.
+Has the Gay Movement Failed? is his most challenging, provocative, and visionary book to date.
 It is an imperative read for anyone interested in a truly liberated queer future.”—Michael Bronski, author of A Queer History of the United States